wradlib/wradlib/doc/source/gettingstarted.rst

 **Gotchas under Windows**

-If you do not install Python(x,y), you will need to make sure by yourself that everything is there: The Python interpreter (version 2.7), MinGW, and all `Dependencies`_.
+If you do not install Python(x,y), you will need to make sure by yourself that everything is there: The Python interpreter (version 2.7) and all `Dependencies`_.
 You can test the availability of the required tools by opening a DOS console and requesting the versions of the required software.
 For Python, it is important that the version is 2.7.x, for the other tools, the version number is not so important, but rather checks whether the software is available at all:

 ``> python --version``

-``> mingw32-make --version``

-``> gcc --version``

 Ideally, all installations should be done with administrative privileges.
 In case you do not have administrative privileges, you can instll wradib via: